TNishimoto/dynamic_rlslp/README.md

 * A JSON file representing the input dynamic data structure.
 * A JSON file representing the input RLSLP.
 * A plain text file representing the derivation tree of the input RLSLP.
-* A JSON file representing the canonized RLSLP corresponding to the input RLSLP.
+* A JSON file representing the canonical RLSLP corresponding to the input RLSLP.

+> [!NOTE]
+> The canonical RLSLP corresponding to a RLSLP is the RLSLP obtained by removing non-explicit nonterminals from the grammar.

+> [!NOTE]
+> To clarify the behavior of the construction algorithm, we illustrate the derivation tree of the RLSLP built by the signature encoding as a 4-ary tree.
+See also Fig. 3 in [the paper](https://doi.org/10.1016/j.dam.2019.01.014).

 ```text
 Options: